mathgladiator/adama-lang/README.md

 # adama-lang
-A new programming language for a bold and private world
+A new programming language, run-time, and platform for board games.

 This stems from the Lamancha project which was a "rethink the world" project.